filesite-io/dirscanner/README.md

 # DirScanner
-Dir and file scanner, a PHP implement of filesite.io.
+Directory and file scanner, a PHP implement of filesite.io.

 ## Installation